livebook-dev/livebook/README.md

     "standalone" (Elixir standalone), "attached:NODE:COOKIE" (Attached node)
     or "embedded" (Embedded).
 Defaults to "standalone".

-  * `LIVEBOOK_DISTRIBUTION` - sets the node distribution for running Livebook in a cluster.
-Must be "name" (long names) or "sname" (short names).
-Note that this sets RELEASE_DISTRIBUTION if present when creating a release.
-Defaults to "sname".

   * `LIVEBOOK_EPMDLESS` - if set to "true", it disables the usage of EPMD.
 This is only supported within releases and defaults to true for the Desktop app.